Spring 2021 Admissions Process

 - Proficiency in English language professional communication demonstrated by undergraduate courses, professional experience, or both.
 Students who lack proficiency may be admitted provisionally with completion of one or two undergraduate professional communication courses selected by the faculty advisor or admission committee in the first two semesters.
 The courses must be completed with grades of "B" or better.

-- Given current challenges in taking the exam, thais requirement is waived for Fall 2020 applicants: A score equal to or greater than 500 on the Graduate Management Admission Test (GMAT), or a Graduate Record Examination (GRE) score that is equal to or greater than 500 using the conversion tool here.
+- Given current challenges in taking the exam, this requirement is waived for Spring 2021 applicants: A score equal to or greater than 500 on the Graduate Management Admission Test (GMAT), or a Graduate Record Examination (GRE) score that is equal to or greater than 500 using the conversion tool here.

 Plan of Study

-Upon meeting the admission requirements, to complete the application process students must meet with the program director to develop a plan of study.
-Advisement prior to first-semester enrollment and a formal plan of study is mandatory.
+Upon meeting the admission requirements, to complete the application process students must meet with the program director to develop a Plan of Study.
+Advisement prior to first-semester enrollment and a formal Plan of Study is mandatory.
 Individual students will be advised to enroll in specific classes that match their intended career path and complement their bachelor's degree and work experience.
-A plan of study is a custom-designed curriculum created by the applicant and the MS-ISA director.
-Applicants must schedule to meet with Professor Ranjit Bose to create a plan of study starting.
+A Plan of Study is a custom-designed curriculum created by the applicant and the MS-ISA director.
+Applicants must schedule to meet with Professor Alex Seazzu to create a Plan of Study.
 Email him at firstname.lastname@example.org.

 Questions?
 Email email@example.com.